tldr-pages/tldr/pages/linux/script.md

 `script -a session.out`

-- Record user's session to a file for replay later:
+- Record timing information (data is outputted to the standard error):

 `script -t 2> {{timingfile}}`